JacekDubikowski/build-your-own-framework/readme.md

     }
 }
 ```

-1. The mention method to get instance of BeanProvider.
+1. The method is responsible for getting an instance of *BeanProvider*.
 2. Here it gets interesting.
 I define constant `TYPE_QUERY` with a very specific type.
-   This is the type from [Reflections library](https://github.com/ronmamo/reflections).
+   This is the type from the [Reflections library](https://github.com/ronmamo/reflections).
    The project README.md defines it as:

    > Reflections scans and indexes your project's classpath metadata, allowing reverse transitive query of the type system on runtime.

    I encourage you to read more about it, but I will just explain how it is used in the code.
    The defined *QueryFunction* will be used to scan the classpath in runtime to find all subtypes of *BeanDefinition*.
-3. The configuration is created for *Reflections* object.
-It will be used in the next part of code.
+3. The configuration is created for the *Reflections* object.
+It will be used in the next part of the code.
    The configuration defines that the `io.jd` package and provided packages should be scanned.
+4. The creation of a package filter.
+Thanks to the filter, the framework provides only beans from given expected packages.
-4. The creation of *Reflections* object that is responsible for performing our query in next part of the code.
+5. The creation of the *Reflections* object that is responsible for performing our query later in the code.
-5. Usage of `Reflection reflections` to perform the `TYPE_QUERY` in runtime.
+6. Usage of `Reflection reflections` to perform the `TYPE_QUERY` in runtime.
    It will create all the BeanDefinition instances using `static BeanDefinition<?> getInstance(Class<?> e)`
-6. The method that creates instance of *BeanDefinition* using the reflection.
+7. The method that creates instances of *BeanDefinition* using the reflection.
-   In case of exception in wraps it in custom RuntimeException.
-Code of the exception is [here](/framework/src/main/java/io/jd/framework/FailedToInstantiateBeanDefinitionException.java).
+   In case of exception, the code wraps the thrown exception in custom RuntimeException.
+   The code of the custom exception is [here](/framework/src/main/java/io/jd/framework/FailedToInstantiateBeanDefinitionException.java).
-7. Creating the instance of *BeanDefinition* in form of BaseBeanProvider which source will be present in next few paragraphs.
+8. Creating the instance of *BeanDefinition* in form of BaseBeanProvider which source will be present in the next few paragraphs.

 ###### BaseBeanProvider

 So, how does the *BaseBeanProvider* is implemented?
 It is easy to embrace.
 The actual code in the repository is very similar, but (**Spoiler alert!**) changed to handle `@Transactional` in [Part 4](#Part-4---Transactions).

 ```java
 class BaseBeanProvider implements BeanProvider {
     private final List<? extends BeanDefinition<?>> definitions;